-Through setting an inviting tablescape you encourage guests to enjoy the meal at hand.
-Some simple finesse of accessories adds an extra element of detail to a tabletop that adds to the presentation and elevates the atmosphere of a gathering.
-Creating a quick pocket-fold for your silverware is one of the most fun ways to dress up a dinner table.
-The technique is easy to learn and you will pick it up in no time!
-Guests will want to know your secret which could even make napkin folding a great conversation starter during dinner.
-Table etiquette is subtle and refined.
-It's never too late or early to learn so even get the children involved so they can tune up their entertaining skills for the future.
-It also never hurts to have a second set of hands to help set a table.
+Creating a quick napkin pocket-fold for your silverware is one of the simplest ways to dress up a dinner table.
+The technique is easy to learn and you will pick it up in no time.
+Guests will want to know your secret (which could even make napkin folding a great conversation starter during dinner).

 - Cloth napkin

-The first official step is to fold your napkin in a half vertical style.
+The first step is to fold your napkin in a half from right to left.
 Initially lay the entire napkin on a flat surface and then proceed to fold in half vertically.
-An important tip here is to make sure corners are aligned before moving to the next step.
+Make sure the corners are aligned before moving to the next step.

-Take hold of the very bottom of the napkin and bring it to where the bottom edge lays a bit more than to the midpoint of the napkin.
-Following this find the new bottom and fold it up so it reaches the same line.
+Next, take hold of the very bottom of the napkin and bring it up to where the bottom edge lays a bit more than the midpoint of the napkin.
+Then, find the new bottom and fold it up so it reaches the same line.

 Flip the folded napkin back open and give those utensils a place to call home.
 Arrange the knife, fork, and spoon in your pocket-fold pouch, then step back and enjoy your spruced-up table setting!